kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 The backend for the challenge was only accessible on site, so unfortunately I'm blocked from progressing any further for now.
 There was talk of it making a re-appearance though.
 Regardless of what happens, it was fun.

-Thanks to Dook, Bull, lystena and anyone else who had a hand in putting the day and brain food together.
+Thanks to Dook, Bull, lystena, aboro and anyone else who had a hand in putting the day and brain food together.